 4. Are there puppy training classes?

 Most people don’t like going to class, but what if it’s Puppy Kindergarten!
-Puppies are adorable and Puppy Kindergarten is basically a collection of adorable puppies acting like goofy little puppies!
+Puppies are adorable and Puppy Kindergarten is basically a collection of adorable puppies acting like…well, goofy little puppies!

-Even if you’ve been raising and training puppies for the past 10 years getting guidance from seasoned trainers helps immensely.
+Whether you’ve been raising and training puppies for the past 10 years or bringing home your first puppy getting guidance from seasoned trainers helps immensely.
 Even today I feel like I’m learning something new as well as being reminded of something I forgot.